FazylovaEkaterina/diamond2/README.md

 1. With help of VS2015:

     * Install VS)
-    * Open Diamond.sln in VS
+    * Open Diamond.sln in VS (The assembly will be opened together with the unit tests)
-    *
+    * Find section 'Test'
+    * In modal window choose 'run all tests'
-    * Push the button 'run'
+    * Check the results of the tests
     * Be happy!